-A few months ago, I filmed a TV series in which I lived on a narrow boat and travelled the length of six British canals.
-My companions were the TV presenter Anne Diamond, the music producer Pete Waterman, and the ornithologist Bill Oddie.
+A few months ago, I filmed a TV series in which I lived on a narrowboat and travelled the length of six British canals.
+My companions were the TV presenter Anne Diamond, the music producer Pete Waterman and the ornithologist Bill Oddie.
 The sheer beauty of the British countryside all around us as we drifted along was incredibly soothing.
 And there was so much to learn about the history and evolution of our native land: from the fortress castles built as defence, to the textile mills which drove the industrial revolution.
-It was an enriching experience which made me appreciate how much this country has to offer the traveller.
+It was an enriching experience that made me appreciate how much this country has to offer a traveller.

-The lockdown of recent weeks has caused us all to rein in our horizon.
-Suddenly an hour’s walk became an adventure.
+The lockdown of recent weeks has caused us all to rein in our horizons.
+Suddenly, an hour’s walk became an adventure.
 A view of anything beyond the four walls of our home became quite thrilling.
-It could easily become tedious but, curiously, I think many of us lucky enough to have a garden, or at least some outdoor space, began to find this smaller world and slower pace quite relaxing.
+It could easily become tedious but curiously, I think many of us lucky enough to have a garden or at least some outdoor space, began to find this smaller world and slower pace quite relaxing.

 From our house, on the very tip of South Devon, we sometimes see cruise ships in the far distance either heading off or returning from their voyages.
 We always imagine what’s happening on board.
 With our long experience of cruising, we can so easily picture passengers relaxing by the pool, enjoying the delights of the dining room or making their way to the theatre or ballroom.
 And we always long to be with them!